 A powerful, box-to-box midfielder who transformed from a French youth prospect into a vital, goal-scoring engine for Everton's Premier League survival.

-Abdoulaye Doucouré's football identity is built on formidable physicality and a surprising nose for goal from midfield.
-Born in the Parisian suburb of Meulan-en-Yvelines to Malian parents, he developed in the famed academy of Rennes before making his name in England with Watford.
-It was at Vicarage Road that his driving runs and late arrivals into the penalty area became a trademark, peaking with an 11-goal season that announced him as a Premier League force.
-A move to Everton followed, where his role evolved into that of a crucial tactical fulcrum.
-Under the management of Sean Dyche, Doucouré's energy and crucial goals, including a seismic strike that secured Everton's top-flight status in 2023, cemented his status as a cult hero at Goodison Park.
-His international allegiance ultimately lay with Mali, the homeland of his parents, for whom he now competes.
+Abdoulaye Doucouré scored the goal that secured Everton's top-flight status in 2023.
+The midfielder from Meulan-en-Yvelines developed in Rennes's academy before making his mark in England with Watford.
+His driving runs and late arrivals into the penalty area peaked with an 11-goal Premier League season.
+A move to Everton followed, where his role evolved into a tactical fulcrum under Sean Dyche.
+Doucouré's international allegiance ultimately lay with Mali, the homeland of his parents, for whom he now competes.
+His formidable physicality and nose for goal from midfield defined his career.

 1981–1996